JRG-Developer/MediaRSSParser/README.md

 Until then, follow these instructions to add it to your project manually:

+1. Clone this repo locally onto your computer or press `Download ZIP` to simply download the latest `master` commit.

-1. Drag the `MediaRSSParser` folder into your project, making sure `Copy items into destination group's folder (if needed)` is checked.
+2. Drag the `MediaRSSParser` folder into your app project, making sure `Copy items into destination group's folder (if needed)` is checked.

-2. You also need to add <a href="https://github.com/AFNetworking/AFNetworking/">AFNetworking</a> to your project (either manually or via CocoaPods).
+3. You also need to add <a href="https://github.com/AFNetworking/AFNetworking/">AFNetworking</a> to your project (either manually or via CocoaPods).

-3. Add `#import "MediaRSSParser.h"` wherever you need to do RSS parsing, or `#import "MediaRSSModels.h"` wherever you just need to use the models.
+4. Add `#import "MediaRSSParser.h"` wherever you need to do RSS parsing, or `#import "MediaRSSModels.h"` wherever you just need to use the models.

-4. See the class methods on `RSSParser.h` for how to use the RSS parser and the models for their properties.
+5. See the class methods on `RSSParser.h` for how to use the RSS parser and the models for their properties.

+# Versioning and Git History

+`MediaRSSParser` is based on `BlockRSSParser` and diverges around version `2.1`.
+Thereby, the first version of `MediaRSSParser` is actually a divergent `3.0` version of `BlockRSSParser`.
+For this reason, the `git` history of `BlockRSSParser` is actually included in `MediaRSSParser`.

+To try to avoid confusion, `MediaRSSParser` (as a separate project from `BlockRSSParser`) starts its versioning at `1.0`.

 ## RSS Standards